trinsic-id/sdk-android-ui/README.md

 # Trinsic Android Library

-This repository hosts the `
+This repository holds the Trinsic Android UI Library, which can be used to invoke the Trinsic identity verification flow in a native Android app.

 ## Installation (Gradle)